Graduate study has been a part of the Cornell experience since the founding of the University in 1865.

 GPCI Initiative – Spring 2018 Update

-The Graduate-and-Professional-Community-Initiative-2013, created by the Graduate and Professional Student Assembly in 2013 as a strategic 5-year plan, provided a framework to identify and address issues related to graduate and professional student life.
+The Graduate and Professional Community Initiative 2013, created by the Graduate and Professional Student Assembly in 2013 as a strategic five-year plan, provided a framework to identify and address issues related to graduate and professional student life.
 A progress report as of Spring 2018 provides a summary of progress on GPCI-related issues that have been achieved through effective partnerships between graduate/professional students and many offices across campus, including the Graduate School.

 Cornell Graduate Students United (CGSU), a group of graduate students interested in achieving labor union representation for graduate assistants at Cornell, is affiliated with the American Federation of Teachers (AFT) and New York State United Teachers (NYSUT).
 CGSU/AFT/NYSUT filed for a union representation election in Spring ’17.
 We created a Union Representation section of our website to address information needs of the Cornell community related to this important issue.

 As a large research institution, Cornell has a variety of offices and resources to help you navigate everything from application to graduation.